vfile/to-vfile/readme.md

 `fsOptions` are passed to `fs.writeFile`.
 If `callback` is given, invokes it with an error, if any.
-If `callback` is not given, returns a [`Promise`][promise] that is rejected with an error or resolved without any value.
+If `callback` is not given, returns a [`Promise`][promise] that is rejected with an error or resolved with the written virtual file.

 ### `toVFile.writeSync(options[, fsOptions])`

 Like `toVFile.write` but synchronous.
-Throws an error, if any.
+Either throws an error or returns a populated virtual file.

 ## Contribute